-In the event of unprotected sex or failure from contraception used (for example a condom has split or you have missed the pill), contact your nearest PCG Pharmacy who can assist with emergency contraception to help prevent pregnancy.
+In the event of unprotected sex or contraception failure (for example a condom has split or you have missed the pill), contact your nearest PCG Pharmacy who can assist with emergency contraception to help prevent pregnancy.

 There are 2 types of emergency contraception: